NetLogo/LevelSpace/README.md

 ####`ls:load-gui-model` _path_

+####(`ls:load-gui-model` _path_ _command-task_)

 ####`ls:load-headless-model` _path_

+####(`ls:load-headless-model` _path_ _command-task_)

 Load the given .nlogo model.
 The path can be absolute, or relative to the main model.

-####`ls:last-model-id`

-Reports the ID of the last model opened.
-After loading a model, you typically use this to setup the model and store the model id in a variable for later reference.
+If given a command task, LevelSpace will call the command task after loading the model with the model id as the an argument.
+This allows you to easily store model ids in a variable or list when loading models, or do other intialization.
+For example, to store the model id in a variable, you can do:

+    let model-id 0
+    (ls:load-gui-model "My-Model.nlogo" [ set model-id ? ]

 ####`ls:close` _model-id_